vaginessa/blog/blog_posts/worklog.md

 2017-06-08

+1. Started this worklog.
+More code needed to actually show it.

-1. Reading more blog posts from http://thestartuptoolkit.com/.
+2. Reading more blog posts from http://thestartuptoolkit.com/.

 Insight: if you're business is "better X", use X to make sure you're really improving on it (http://thestartuptoolkit.com/blog/2011/09/use-the-tools-youre-displacing/) #business

-2. #read https://blog.figma.com/webassembly-cut-figmas-load-time-by-3x-76f3f2395164.
+3. #read https://blog.figma.com/webassembly-cut-figmas-load-time-by-3x-76f3f2395164.
 Summary: webassembly is much faster than asm.js. #webassembly

-3. #idea For faster PDF rendering, re-compile it.
+4. #idea For faster PDF rendering, re-compile it.
 PDF format is rather complicated, mostly text format.
 A PDF renderer first has to parse it into in-memory representation and then renders it.

 Imagine a binary format that is designed for fast loading and one-time PDF => binary format compilation step.
 With the right format, parsing step could essentially be eliminated.